-Each sprint was tested in isolated with any bugs being fed back into to the development cycle to be fixed making extensive use of our internal issue tracking system.
-This approach meant that we were only ever testing a specific subset of functionality meaning it was less likely issues would be missed and they could be quickly fixed without having a huge impact of timescales or budget.
+Each sprint was tested in isolation with any bugs being fed back into the development cycle to be fixed making extensive use of our internal issue tracking system.
+This approach meant that we were only ever testing a specific subset of functionality meaning it was less likely issues would be missed and they could be quickly fixed without having a huge impact on timescales or budget.

 In addition to the robust process of manual testing, be that QA or UAT we also constantly sanity check our code using a suite of automatic tests such as unit tests, which make sure that nothing breaks as we add more code.

 A Platform Solution